svnpierre/tempo30-eligibility/README.md

 ### 1. Execute Setup

-Run the setup script to install all dependencies and populate the PostGIS database with OSM data.
+Run the setup shell to install all dependencies and populate the PostGIS database with OSM data.

 ```bash
 chmod +x setup.sh